intel-lab-lkp/linux/Documentation/arch/arm64/cpu-hotplug.rst

 as such devices are emulated.

 CPU Hotplug on virtual systems is supported.
-It is distinct from physical CPU Hotplug as all resources are described as ``present``, but CPUs may be marked as disabled by firmware.
+It is distinct from physical CPU Hotplug as all resources are described in the static configuration tables, but vCPUs that are not enabled at boot are not marked as ``present`` by the kernel until they are hotplugged.
 Only the CPU's online/offline behaviour is influenced by firmware.
 An example is where a virtual machine boots with a single CPU, and additional CPUs are added once a cloud orchestrator deploys the workload.